freshremix/herosocks/README.md

-# Heroku ss
+# Heroku Shadowsocks Obfs
-Heroku + shadowsocks \
-Deploy shadowsocks on heroku
+Deploy shadowsocks server on heroku
 ## Principle
 Simple-obfs convert the traffic into websocket instead of ordinary tcp connection, which could serve behind nginx. \
 Theoretically, this enables ss-server to use any CDN that support websocket traffic, for example, Cloudflare.